This course allows you to study TESOL & Linguistics as a single honours degree, giving you an in-depth knowledge of the subject.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.

 Have you ever considered how English is used globally?
 Do you have a particular interest in how languages are learned and taught?
-If so, our exciting new BA in TESOL & Linguistics (teaching English to speakers of other languages) could be the ideal course for you.
+Do you have ambitions to travel and teach?
+If so, our exciting BA in TESOL & Linguistics (teaching English to speakers of other languages) could be the ideal course for you.

 |Academic School:||School of Teacher Development|